Briton settlements in the 6th century – settlements of the Angles, Saxons and Jutes in Britain, circa 600

 Cambria was originally the same word as Cumbria, Latinised derivative of Cymry or of Cymru.
 Cambria and Cumbria were subsequently differentiated, the former being applied to Wales, the latter to the ancient British kingdom which included Cumberland.
 Cumbria continued to be used for the hilly north-western region of England containing the Lake District.
 The county of Cumbria was formed in 1974 from Cumberland, Westmorland and northern Lancashire.

 The French name for Wales is le pays de Galles because in words of Germanic origin, when initial, the labio-velar approximant /w/ has regularly become the velar /g/.
-For instance, in French loup-garou, garou corresponds to werewolf (loup was added when the notion of wolf expressed by garou had been forgotten), gaufre corresponds to wafer, and gardien to warden (English guardian is a later borrowing from French).
+For instance, in the French noun loup-garou, garou corresponds to werewolf (loup was added when the notion of wolf expressed by garou had been forgotten), gaufre corresponds to wafer, and gardien to warden (English guardian is a later borrowing from French).
 This velar is spelt gu before the vowels e and i, as in guerre, corresponding to war, and Guillaume, to William.